 - You can take the finished cards to your local print shop or teacher’s supply store and have them laminated.
 Or, if you have a laminating machine at home, do it yourself!
 You can even ‘vacuum seal’ them into a vacuum sealer pouch if you have a Food Saver, though they won’t be as easy to see or read because of the texture.
 You can even just put them into a freezer zip top bag and remove all the air.

-- Once completed, you can punch a hole and put on a keyring for your family’s emergency bags, put into a binder for your Family Emergency Binder, or their own card into their backpacks and school emergency kits.
+- Once completed, you can punch a hole and put it on a keyring for your family’s emergency bags, in a binder for your Family Emergency Binder, or into their backpacks and school emergency kits.

 If you are handy with a photo editing program like Photoshop or Photoshop Elements, give this a try:

 You can download this .png Emergency ID Card to pull into your program, fill in with your favorite font and insert your own photo into the appropriate areas.
-Just print off and then stamp the fingerprints, then proceed to adding the photo to the back and laminated if you’d like.
+Just print off and then stamp the fingerprints, then proceed to add the photo to the back and laminate it if you’d like.
 Or, you could actually add a photo of your child and a photo of the family, though they will be smaller in size to do so.

 Extra: Misti @ Your Own Home Store has created a full Emergency Information Sheet that you can print out, plus emergency cards for your pets.

 I understand how some of you may feel like this is information that you don’t want readily available for someone to take.
 That’s a decision you have to make for yourself.
-We choose to have it because we feel it is an important part of being PREPared for an emergency.
+We choose to have emergency ID cards because we feel it is an important part of being prepared for an emergency.